Here are 10 common myths we often encounter:

 Fact: Pain is not always a part of dying.
 If pain is experienced near end of life, there are many ways it can be managed.

-Myth 3:Treatment stops when palliative care starts.
+Myth 3:Treatment stops when palliative and supportive care starts.

-Fact: Palliative care ensures the best quality of life for those who have been diagnosed with an advanced illness.
+Fact: Palliative and supportive care ensures the best quality of life for those who have been diagnosed with an advanced illness.
 Hope becomes less about cure and more about living life as fully as possible.

 Fact: Well-controlled pain is important throughout an illness.
 Keeping people comfortable often requires increased doses of pain medication.
 This is a result of tolerance to medication as the body adjusts, not addiction.

-Fact: In many cases palliative care can be provided wherever the patient lives – home, long-term care facility, hospice or hospital.
+Fact: In many cases palliative and supportive care can be provided wherever the patient lives – home, long-term care facility, hospice or hospital.
 Sometimes the needs of the patient exceed what can be provided at home despite best efforts.